-- Tape extensometers used to measure the relative distance between convergence reference points to monitor deformations. - Convergence meters used to measure creep closure and monitor deformation. - Borehole extensometers used to monitor the rock mass deformation due to the development of fracturing and rock creep. - Strain gauges used to measure the magnitude and distribution of compressive mechanical strain and to indirectly determine stress. - Load cells used to measure loading on rockbolts due to rock creep and stress field changes. - Crack meters used to measure movement across surface cracks.
+- Tape extensometers monitor deformation by measuring by measuring the relative distance between convergence reference. - Convergence meters are used to measure creep closure and monitor deformation. - Borehole extensometers are used to monitor the rock mass deformation due to the development of fracturing and rock creep. - Strain gauges are used to measure the magnitude and distribution of compressive mechanical strain and to indirectly determine stress. - Load cells are used to measure loading on rockbolts due to rock creep and stress field changes. - Crack meters are used to measure movement across surface cracks.